For Salesforce Inc [CRM], Analyst sees a rise to $300. What next?

 Today at NRF 2024, Salesforce (NYSE: CRM), the #1 AI CRM, announced new data and AI-powered tools to transform every shopping experience.
 With generative AI built into Commerce Cloud and Marketing Cloud, retail merchandisers and marketers can tap into generative tools with a real-time understanding of customer behavior and preferences to optimize every customer interaction — increasing loyalty, driving revenue, and boosting employee productivity.

+Salesforce Inc stock has also gained 2.70% of its value over the past 7 days.
+However, CRM stock has inclined by 46.68% in the 3 months of the year.
+Over the past six months meanwhile, it has gained 27.60% and gained 9.39% year-on date.

-Compared to the average trading volume of 5.55M shares, CRM reached a trading volume of 6732856 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for CRM stock reached $278.65 billion, with 1.01 billion shares outstanding and 937.07 million shares in the current float.
+Compared to the average trading volume of 5.64M shares, CRM reached a trading volume of 5759450 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Robert W. Baird have made an estimate for Salesforce Inc shares, keeping their opinion on the stock as Outperform, with their previous recommendation back on January 11, 2024.